CurricularAnalytics/CurricularAnalytics.jl/docs/src/degreeplans.md

 ## Optimized Degree Plans

+The Curricular Analytics Toolbox also allows you to create customized degree plans according to various user-specifed criteria.
+These features make use of the [JuMP](https://github.com/JuliaOpt/JuMP.jl) domain-specific language for specifying optimization problems in Julia, and calls the [Gurobi](https://www.gurobi.com) solver in order to solve the optimzaton problems.
+In order to use these features you must first install JuMP and Gurobi.
+For installation instructions see ...

+A brief overview of how we have structured the degree plan creation process as an optimzation problem is provided next.
 Assume a curriculum consisting of $n$ courses is organized over $m$ terms.
-The degree plan creation process involves the partitioning of the $n$ courses in a curriculum into $m$ disjoint sets.
+The degree plan creation process involves a partitioning of the $n$ courses in a curriculum into $m$ disjoint sets.
 Thus, we can represent a degree plan an $n \times m$ binary-valued assignment matrix $x$, where

 ```math
   x_{ij} = \left\{